-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events (including legal risk but excluding strategic and reputational risk).
-The Bank seeks to manage operational risk so as to balance the avoidance of financial losses and damage to its reputation with overall cost effectiveness by implementing suitable control procedures.
+Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational risk arises in the Bank's day-to-day operations and is relevant to every aspect of its business.